imuffat/SandBoxNetworkProject/README.md

 # IP Configuration Steps
 **Ubuntu Desktop**:

-Once logged in, I assigned the IP to the Ubuntu VM by going to my IPV4 network settings and changing the method to manual to disable DHCP.
-I then entered the chosen IP, gateway, and netmasks in the addresses section and applied the settings.
+After logging in, I assigned the IP to the Ubuntu VM by going to my IPV4 network settings and changing the method to manual to disable DHCP(Automatic Ip address assignment).
+I then entered the chosen IP, gateway, google dns ip and netmasks in the addresses section, Choose appropriate Mac address and applied the settings.

 **Ubuntu Server**:

-Once logged in, we need to assign static IP addresses to the appropriate network interfaces.
-I did this by editing the network configuration file using **sudo nano /etc/neplan/00-installer-config.yaml**.
+After logging in, we I assigned static IP addresses to the appropriate network interfaces.
+This I did by editing the network configuration file using **sudo nano /etc/neplan/00-installer-config.yaml**.
 I edited the file to look like this:

 network: